Services in October 2025

 9.00am: Morning Prayer

 (this service is a short and quiet service of prayers and scripture readings.
 The service is from the traditional Book of Common Prayer and lasts for 15-20 minutes).
 This takes place Tuesday-Friday in the choir stalls at St Barnabas.
+On Mondays, Morning Prayer begins at 9.15am

 Daily Mass (times vary - see opposite)